 The dental profession is the branch of health care devoted to maintaining the health of the teeth, gums and other tissues in and around the mouth.
 A dentist is a doctor, scientist and clinician dedicated to the highest standards of health through prevention, diagnosis and treatment of oral diseases and conditions.
 Dentists play a key role in the early detection of oral cancer and other systemic conditions of the body that manifest themselves in the mouth.
 They often identify other health conditions, illnesses, and other problems that sometimes show up in the oral cavity before they are identified in other parts of the body.
-(Learn more from ADEA.org)
+(Learn more from the American Dental Education Association).

 - General Chemistry with lab (2 semesters)

 - Physics with lab (2 semesters)

 - English (2 semesters)

 - Apply in the summer, about 14 months before intended entry.

 - The Dental Admission Test (DAT) is the required standardized test for entry.
 The DAT comprises four sections: Survey of Natural Sciences; Perceptual Ability; Reading Comprehension; and Quantitative Reasoning.

 - Apply through the Associated American Dental Schools Application Service (AADSAS).
 Application opens June 1.

 - Most schools accept/prefer a committee letter of recommendation.

 - ADEA GoDental Tips for Preparing to Enter Dental School